Dialogs Re-enacted Across Languages: Data collection procedure

 \subsection{Post-processing procedure}

-The script for creating a DRAL release reads the conversation audio, markup, and metadata files, and then outputs: phrase clip pairs (also called ``short fragment audios"), reenactment clip pairs (also called ``long fragment audios"), short fragment audios concatenated per conversation and track, a copy of the complete original and re-enacted audio recordings, and updated metadata as CSV files.
-The script is written in Python and uses SoX for manipulating audio.
+The script for creating a DRAL release reads the conversation audio, markup, and metadata files, and then outputs: phrase pairs (also called ``short fragments''), re-enactment pairs (also called ``long fragments''), short fragment audios concatenated per conversation and track (useful for computing normalization parameters), a copy of the complete original and re-enacted audio recordings, and updated metadata as CSV files.